-- The Department started working on this in 2022 with the Regional Center Performance Measures workgroup.
-The workgroup recommended having one way to do an IPP and making it more person-centered. - After a lot of community engagement, the new IPP template and an instruction guide was released on June 28, 2024: Standardized Individual Program Plan Template and Procedures - Enclosure A Individual Program Plan Template - Enclosure B Individual Program Plan Agreement and Signature Form (latest)

-- Enclosure C Individual Program Plan Guide for Regional Centers (latest) - All regional centers were trained to use the new IPP during the Summer of 2024. - A guide for adults, called Your Plan, was created.
+- After a lot of community engagement, the new IPP template and an instruction guide was released on June 28, 2024: - Standardized Individual Program Plan Template and Procedures - Enclosure A Individual Program Plan Template - Enclosure B Individual Program Plan Agreement and Signature Form (latest) - Enclosure C Individual Program Plan Guide for Regional Centers (latest) - All regional centers were trained to use the new IPP during the Summer of 2024. - A guide for adults, called Your Plan, was created.
 This optional guide can be used to prepare for an IPP meeting.
-It will be available in 11 languages, on the "Your Plan" section of this webpage. - Additional versions, called "Your Child's Plan" for families with children ages 3-13 and "Your Youth's Plan" for young adults ages 14-22 and their families are available on the same webpage.
-These guides also are being translated into 11 languages. - Family Resource Centers and community-based organizations were trained, and public meetings were held, in December 2024.
-Community education will continue into 2025.
+It is available in 11 languages, on the "Your Plan" section of this webpage. - Additional versions, called "Your Child's Plan" for families with children ages 3-13 and "Your Youth's Plan" for young adults ages 14-22 and their families are available on the same webpage.
+These guides are available in 11 languages. - Family Resource Centers and community-based organizations were trained, and public meetings were held, in December 2024.
+Community education continues into 2025.